-Total Ozone Retrieval Using MERIS (TORMS) in view of Sentinel-3 is a project that proposes an innovative way to assess total column of ozone from
+Total Ozone Retrieval Using MERIS (TORMS) in view of Sentinel-3 was a project that proposed an innovative way to assess total column of ozone from

 visible Top Of Atmosphere (TOA) reflectance and from assumption on the free absorption TOA spectrum.

 The method assumes that the TOA reflectance spectrum in the absence of gaseous absorption can be modelled by a third order polynomial.

 TCO is then retrieved by making use of the difference between this polynomial calculated from bands number 1, 2, 10, 12 and 13,

 and the measured reflectance in band number 3, 4, 5, 6, 7 and 8 where ozone absorbs (it includes Chappuis bands).